+6. Sector Planning Status

-- 6. SECTOR PLANNING STATUS - 6.1.
-KGATELOPELE SPATIAL DEVELOPMENT FRAMEWORK, 2019 (SDF)
+6.1.
+Kgatelopele Spatial Development Framework, 2019 (SDF)

 6.1.1.
-Legislative mandate for the development of Spatial Development Framework

-Section 26(e) of the Local Government: Municipal Systems Act 32 of 2000 (MSA), first introduced the concept of the Spatial Development Framework (SDF) as a component of the mandatory Integrated Development Plan (IDP) that every municipality has to adopt.
+Legislative mandate for the development of Spatial Development Framework mandatory Integrated Development Plan (IDP) that every municipality has to adopt.
 In terms of the MSA, the SDF must include the provision of basic guidelines for a land use management system for the municipality.
 Furthermore, Section 20 of the Spatial Planning and Land Use Management Act, 16 of 2013 (SPLUMA) emphasises the need for the municipality to adopt a Spatial Development Framework as part of its Integrated Development Plan.